Azeemot/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a hell script that creates a file
+a script that creates a file